 You can be assured that any samples which you donate to our tissue bank for research will be anonomised and no information which could identify you will leave the Trust when your material is sent to a researcher.

 We have produced a Patient Information Sheet which explains more about donating samples.
 If you wish, you can give your permission for left over material collected as part of your diagnosis or treatment to be donated.
 You can also agree for additional samples to be collected during your procedure or during your follow-up care, provided that such removal does not create any detrimental effects for you or require you to have any additional procedures.
 To read the consent form please click here.
-There is also a consent form form that is used after an emergency procedure.
+There is also a consent form that is used after an emergency procedure.
 Please click here to view it.

 Research ethics approval

 Some research projects have their own ethics approval from the National Research Ethics Service to use human material donated by patients specifically for that project.
 However, many projects do not have this type of approval and could therefore benefit from the use of material donated through the Tissue Bank.
 Royal Papworth Hospital’s Research Tissue Bank generic research ethics approval allows us to ask patients visiting the Trust if they would be willing to donate certain material (e.g. blood, sputum, unused surgical material) to the Tissue Bank for the purpose of medical research and for the development of new treatments.